ejuhjav/symfony-docs/workflow/workflow-and-state-machine.rst

 * Workflows can be in more than one place at the same time, whereas state machines can't;
+* Workflows can define custom weights for transitions defining how many times the transitions are expected to be applied, whereas state machine can't;
 * In order to apply a transition, workflows require that the object is in all the previous places of the transition, whereas state machines only require that the object is at least in one of those places.